Methodist Church of Great Britain: Doctrinal standards

 The Methodist Church understands itself to be part of the one, holy, catholic, and apostolic Church.
-It recognises the historic creeds, the Apostles' Creed and the Nicene Creed, as two statements of belief which have been in use since the earliest days of the church, and which may be used in church services; alongside these a short "affirmation of faith" is also set out in the Methodist Worship Book.
+It recognises the historic creeds—the Apostles' Creed and the Nicene Creed—as two statements of belief which have been in use since the earliest days of the Christian Church, and which may be used in church services; alongside these a short "affirmation of faith" is also set out in the Methodist Worship Book.

-Although Methodist practices and interpretation of beliefs have evolved over time, these practices and beliefs can be traced to the writings, hymns and sermons of the church's founders, especially John Wesley and Charles Wesley.
+Although Methodist practices and interpretation of beliefs have evolved over time, these practices and beliefs can be traced to the writings, hymns, and sermons of the church's founders, especially John Wesley and Charles Wesley.
 The Methodist Church does not possess a strict set of doctrines comparable to that of the Westminster Confession, but it does specify general doctrinal standards, as follows: